 \section{Introduction}

 Humans perceive the world through various modalities, such as vision, hearing, and touch.
-Inspired by such multisensory experiences, researchers have increasingly focused on a range of multimodal understanding tasks~\cite{zhang2025mgtr,tang2025srvc,lin2025svc}.
-Among these tasks, Audio-Visual Question Answering~(AVQA)~\cite{li2023progressive,li2024boosting,kim2025question} is a practical task with broad application prospects.
-AVQA utilizes both visual and auditory modalities and requires the model to discover the associations between them to answer various questions.
+Inspired by such multisensory experiences, researchers have increasingly focused on a range of multimodal understanding tasks~\cite{zhang2026multimodal,tang2025srvc,lin2025svc,wang2026micro}.
+Among these tasks, Audio-Visual Question Answering~(AVQA)~\cite{li2023progressive,li2023multi,kim2025question} is a practical task with broad application prospects.
+AVQA leverages both visual and auditory modalities, requiring models to perform fine-grained, question-conditioned discrimination over short temporal segments and subtle modality-specific cues, rather than coarse understanding of entire video clips as in other tasks (e.g., video captioning~\cite{zhang2025mgtr}).
+For instance, to answer a question such as ``Which flute produces sound first?'', the model must identify a specific brief moment and distinguish subtle cross-modal differences among similar candidate objects.
 This process involves dynamically understanding audio-visual segments and addressing question-specific modality preferences, significantly increasing the complexity of the task.